NITYANANDA/tsf/examples/jaxws-ws-trust/README.txt

 How to Deploy:

 1.)
+The Metro STS requires the newer 2.2.x versions of JAX-WS and JAXB (included in the JAX-WS download) not provided by default in Java SE 6.
+Download JAX-WS V 2.2.x from http://jax-ws.java.net/ and place the jaxb-api.jar and jaxws-api.jar in your JDK's JDK_HOME/JRE/lib/endorsed folder.

+2.)
 The STS and WSP run on standalone Tomcat Version 7.
 If not already done, configure Maven to be able to install and uninstall the WSP and the STS by following this section: http://www.jroller.com/gmazza/entry/web_service_tutorial#maventomcat.
 Also start up Tomcat.

-2.)
+3.)
 From the root jaxws-ws-trust, folder, run "mvn clean install".
 If no errors, can then run "mvn tomcat:deploy" (or tomcat:undeploy or tomcat:redeploy on subsequent runs as appropriate), either from the same folder (to deploy the STS and WSP at the same time) or separately, one at a time, from the service-war and sts folders.